3D-ADAM: A Dataset for 3D Anomaly Detection in Additive Manufacturing

+We hold that the findings of this evaluation demonstrate that the 3D-ADAM dataset provides significantly greater challenge to leading models in the field compared to other SOTA datasets.
+We attribute this difference to the in-the-wild nature of our dataset, including the variations to ambient lighting conditions included in the model, as well as the superior, industry-standard set of defect annotations we provide.
+This evidence further supports the challenge posed by our dataset and the opportunity to train models suitable for real-world deployment.

-\section{Industry Expert Survey}
+\subsection{Industry Expert Survey}

 To validate the accuracy and suitability of our annotation methodology for industrial applications, we conducted a survey with industry experts, who were asked to re-annotate a subset of our data.
 Five industry experts from three different manufacturing organisations, across the industrial research and development, digital process manufacturing and robotics sectors from both private and public sector organisations, volunteered to take part in this survey.
 Each was provided with a randomised set of defective scans representing 1\% of the total dataset, with the intention that the task should be completable by a single expert in a few hours.
-A detailed set of instructions for the labelling task was provided, also included in our github repository, as well as "good" examples for the images assigned, providing as-designed, defect-free examples of each part instance alongside the defective case.
-Other than those images included in the instruction guide, participants were not provided with any examples of annotated images from the core dataset, in order to minimise the degree of influence on their approach to annotations, and provide as close to a blind evaluation of the annotation process as possible.
+A detailed set of instructions for the labelling task was provided, as well as "good" examples for the images assigned, providing as-designed, defect-free examples of each part instance alongside the defective case.
+Participants were not provided with any examples of annotated images from the core dataset, in order to minimise the degree of influence on their approach to annotations, and provide as close to a blind evaluation of the annotation process as possible.
 The ground truth annotations produced by experts were then evaluated for similarity to the equivalent ground truth annotations from the core dataset using a similar methodology as Section \ref{sec:eval}.
-However, given all labelling is conducted based on 2D image data, in place of the AUROC and AUPRO methods employed for Image-Level and Pixel-Level comparison respectively which is appropriate in 3D contexts, we instead use the Intersection over Union (IoU) criteria for image-level comparison and the PRO (Per Region Overlap) criteria, which is the core of the AUPRO method and more appropriate for 2D contexts.
+However, given all labelling is conducted based on 2D image data, in place of the AUROC and AUPRO methods employed for Image-Level and Pixel-Level comparison respectively which is appropriate in 3D contexts, we instead use the Intersection over Union (IoU) criteria for image-level comparison and the PRO (Per Region Overlap) criteria.